 indicates that the allocation request was rejected by the remote LU because the access security information provided by the local system is invalid.
-The VM appendix to Common Programming Interface Communications Reference (https://publibfp.dhe.ibm.com/epubs/pdf/c2643999.pdf) lists more specific possible explanations for this return code.
+The z/VM appendix in Common Programming Interface Communications Reference (https://publibfp.dhe.ibm.com/epubs/pdf/c2643999.pdf) lists more specific possible explanations for this return code.
 The conversation is in Reset state.